viamrobotics/docs/docs/tutorials/projects/send-security-photo.md

 ### Run the code

-You are ready to test your robot!
+You are ready to test your machine!

 From a command line on your computer, navigate to the project directory and run the code with this command: